What Is Migraine?

 Cortical Spreading Depression

-CSD activates trigeminal fibers in the meninges, establishing the connection between aura and headache.
-Even in patients without clinical aura, subliminal forms of CSD may be involved in pain generation.
+CSD activates trigeminal fibers in the meninges, establishing the link between aura and headache.
+Even in patients without clinical aura, subliminal forms of CSD may contribute to pain generation.

 Visual phenomena of migraine aura: scintillating scotoma, zigzag lines (fortification spectrum), typical progression over 5 to 60 minutes